dumpsterfireproject/test-comparisons/README.md

 ### Pros
 - Cucumber is ported to many programming languages and has a large community and toolset.
 - You can create you own step syntax as you like.
-- There is an option Background section which can be included in the feature to run after each scenario.
+- There is an optional Background section which can be included in the feature to run after each scenario.
 The background is a series of steps.
 - There are hooks to run code before/after the test suite, before/after each scenario, and before/after each step.
 ### Cons
 - You have to write the glue code in Cucumber yourself to back your steps, or else find another project to provide the step syntax and glue code.
 This may be challenging for teams that lack those skill sets.